Koidu after the war

 - Sankoh thought the SLPP Mendes opposed to the APC would support him to take over the country.

 How were politicians and the two political parties involved in the war?
 The war was long and complex and there is a lot of discussion linking SLPP and APC politicians to different events and aspects of the war.
-Politicians did attempt to use the war during its many phases to increase their power and their party’s power, but it’s not agreed when or to what extent.
+Politicians did attempt to use the war during its different phases to increase their power and their party’s power, but it’s not agreed when or to what extent.

 Who is ultimately to blame?
 Muammar Qaddafi is ultimately to blame because he intentionally planned the war, and because he provided Foday Sankoh and the RUF with arms and funds throughout the conflict.
-Of course Foday Sankoh is to blame because he directed the fighting with ruthless brutality while lying effectively through two rounds of international negotiations.
+Of course Foday Sankoh is to blame because he directed the fighting with ruthless brutality while lying through two rounds of international negotiations.
 Third is Charles Taylor who is currently in prison for his crimes.

 Comments welcome on the Facebook page for “Sierra Leone: Inside the War